Conservative conference: Get off your Pelotons and back to work, says Oliver Dowden

 The First Division Association, which represents senior civil servants, accused Mr Dowden of "hypocrisy" and pandering to the party faithful, with his latest comments.

-"As the civil service, the broader public sector and thousands of companies in the private sector already know, what you deliver is far more important than where it's delivered from.
+"As the civil service, the broader public sector and thousands of companies in the private sector already know, what you deliver is far more important than where it's delivered from," FDA general secretary Dave Penman said.

 "The pandemic has driven a quiet revolution in working practices that has seen innovation and reform from both the public and private sectors.